remove-old-business-directory-listings-steps

 In today’s digital-first world, your online presence is often the first impression customers have of your business.
 When that impression is riddled with outdated or incorrect information, you’re starting the customer relationship on the wrong foot.

 Outdated business directory listings create a cascade of problems that directly impact your bottom line.
-According to Google My Business, businesses with complete and accurate listings are twice as likely to be considered reputable by consumers.
+According to Google Business, businesses with complete and accurate listings are twice as likely to be considered reputable by consumers.
 When your information is inconsistent across the web, search engines like Google struggle to determine which data is correct, potentially lowering your local search rankings.

 Consider this: 76% of consumers who conduct a local search visit a business within 24 hours.
 If they’re finding the wrong address, phone number, or operating hours, that’s business walking straight to your competitors.
 Multiple listings with conflicting information not only confuse potential customers but also dilute your review profile across several listings rather than consolidating them for maximum impact.